 It’s not confirmed just how dangerous all these ingredients are, with the exception of the fragrances.
 It’s a situation of rather being safe than sorry until more studies can confirm what’s going on!

 There are several alternatives for softening your laundry besides dryer sheets.
 These are some ideas you can try for yourself (but I’ll save the best for last):

-Through these clever alternatives, you can get all the perks of dryer sheets – reduced static, softer clothes, good aromas – without the dangerous possibilities of toxins.
-Using a safe, natural alternative to dryer sheets, like wool dryer balls, will eliminate the possibility of exposure to chemicals, while preserving the luxuries of softer clothes.
-Check our website to find other solutions for a chemical-free home.
+Dryer sheets are toxic, but through these clever alternatives, you can get all the perks of dryer sheets – reduced static, softer clothes, good aromas – without the dangerous possibilities of toxins.
+Using a safe, natural alternative to dryer sheets, like wool dryer balls, will eliminate the possibility of exposure to chemicals while preserving the luxuries of softer clothes.

 Read More: How to Wash Organic Cotton?